leepaul009/maskrcnn-benchmark/Install_guidance.md

 conda activate maskrcnn_benchmark

 # this installs the right pip and dependencies for the fresh python
+# this might install python3.8 that seems incompitable to version of PyTorch that we want to install
 conda install ipython pip

+# thus we need to revert python to 3.7
+conda install python=3.7 anaconda=custom

 # maskrcnn_benchmark and coco api dependencies
 pip install ninja yacs cython matplotlib tqdm opencv-python
+# some dependencies might have a wrong version
+pip install torchvision==0.2.2
+pip install pillow==6.2.1

 # follow PyTorch installation in https://pytorch.org/get-started/locally/
 # we give the instructions for CUDA 9.0
+# this will install nightly version of 1.0.0xxx of pytorch
 conda install -c pytorch pytorch-nightly torchvision cudatoolkit=9.0

 export INSTALL_DIR=$PWD